kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I don't have a picture of this man but would recognize him immediately.
 - Tall, muscular, always dressed in black.
+- He may be the same man as the one I'm calling [the younger brother](#the-younger-brother-of-the-first-man) but I don't think so actually.
+This man was better looking.

 #### The brother of the Mercadona check out woman

 - This man was distinctive and different from the two I've just mentioned apart from in height and skin tone.
 - He looked exactly like his sister at the checkout in Mercadona, and not like Mark or the brother.
-- He may have been scared of Gloria.
+- He may have been scared of Gloria, he certainly looked scared of her one evening when she came into the classroom unable to control her laughter.
 - Someone will be able to confirm.

 #### A dashing, Heathcliff-sort, good-looking younger man with lots of black hair